 We are committed to having a diverse and gender-balanced workforce.
-In 2023, and as outlined in our 2022 report, we implemented a robust ED&I strategy, aligned to our company values and mission.
+We have implemented a robust ED&I strategy, aligned to our company values and mission.
 Designed to build ED&I into everyday behaviours, culture and ways of working and to embed it from top to bottom, this strategy emphasises the important role all leaders and mentors play in supporting our employees and raising awareness of the benefits of a diverse workforce.

-The roadmap to deliver this strategy over the next five years will include the positive action points mentioned below.
+The roadmap to deliver this strategy will include the positive action points mentioned below.
 Additionally, the plan will include wider ED&I awareness training and positive role modelling both internally and externally.